apostrophecms/apostrophe-documentation/reference/apostrophe-widgets/index.md

 **By default, Apostrophe automatically removes `-widgets` from the name of your module to set this option for you.** This is a good convention but you may set this option instead if you wish.

+### `scene`

+If your widget wishes to use Apostrophe features like schemas when interacting with *logged-out* users — for instance, to implement forms conveniently — you can set the `scene` option to `user`.
+Any page that contains the widget will then load the full javascript and stylesheet assets normally reserved for logged-in users.
+Note that if a page relies on AJAX calls to load more content later, the assets will not be upgraded.
+So you may wish to set the `scene` option of the appropriate subclass of `apostrophe-custom-pages` or `apostrophe-pieces-pages`, as well.

 ### `addFields`, `removeFields`, `arrangeFields`, etc.